© 2025 Kansas Public Radio

 ==========

-Kansas Native Gary Woodland Inducted Into KU Athletics Hall of Fame
+Kansas Native Gary Woodland Inducted into KU Athletics Hall of Fame

 LAWRENCE, Kan.
 (KPR) — Topeka native and former Kansas Jayhawks golfer Gary Woodland is the latest inductee to the KU Athletics Hall of Fame.
 His crowning achievement took place when he won the 2016 U.S. Open at Pebble Beach in California.
 Woodland, now 41, turned professional after completing his KU career in 2007.
 In addition to winning the Open, Woodland has captured three PGA Tour events.
 A year ago, Woodland underwent brain surgery after he revealed a diagnosis of a brain lesion.
 This year, he’s competing again and in February received the PGA Tour’s courage award.